-Capital is allocated for investment in utilities, communications, transportation, energy and natural resources and social infrastructure across the UK, continental Europe and Asia, as described on page 4.
+Capital is allocated for investment in utilities, communications, transportation, energy and natural resources and social infrastructure across the UK, continental Europe and Asia.
 As set out in the Group's investment policy, the maximum exposure to any one investment is 25% of gross assets (including cash holdings) at the time of investment.